kalnajslab-org/StratoCore_LPC/README.md

 ## Building

+- Open *StratoCore_LPC/StratoCore_LPC.ino* in the ArduinoIDE.
-  Mash the compile button in the Arduino IDE.
+- Mash the compile button in the Arduino IDE.

 ## Arduino notes